 This is the kids’ tracker my son wears, and he loves how he can sync his data to unlock his BB-8’s adventure every day.
 There are games within the app, and he enjoys checking out his progress every day.
 It’s been a good motivator for him to step away from the computer games and get moving out in the yard.
 I also love how the Garmin Vivofit Jr. shows me a summary of his daily movement and tracks his sleep.

 VTech Kidizoom DX2 Smartwatch

 You’ll remember VTech as the brand that created a popular kid’s gaming console, and now they’ve made one of the coolest kids’ smartwatches I’ve seen.
 The VTech Kidizoom DX2 Smartwatch has two cameras to let your kids take photos, record videos, and take selfies.
 They can change their watch face to help them learn to tell time, track their steps and daily activity, and play augmented reality games.

 There are extra games you can add just by connecting the Micro-USB to your computer and downloading free content, and the pedometer on this smartwatch has unique sound effects to make activity even more fun.

-Available in pink and blue, the PaiBand also monitors daily steps, overall activity, and sleep patterns.
+The Joy Octopus is available in pink and blue.
+It enables parents to set up schedules and reminders using the free app.
+Kid’s are shown colourful, helpful icons to help them stay on track with chores, homework, and more.
 Kids will want to get moving thanks to a fun points system, and you can set timers and alarms to help organize activities.

-You can find the perfect kids’ fitness tracker for your child at Best Buy Canada online right now.
+You can find the perfect kids’ activity tracker for your child at Best Buy Canada online right now.